exitus1/Video-Scripts/node.md

 Now we need to enable VNC.

-In the command line type
+In the command line Run

 ```sudo raspi-config```